MaxPiLab/handson-iot-raspberrypi/doc/rpi_os.md

 There's no GUI, but since it's based on Debian.

 ## 5. RetroPie
-Turn your Raspberry Pi into a retro gaming platform!
-RetroPie works with Raspberry Pi, ODroid C1/C2, or even a PC, and you can choose either to install it on top of the Raspbian operating system or just have RetroPie running on its own.
+RetroPie allows you to turn your Raspberry Pi, or PC into a retro-gaming machine.
+It builds upon Raspbian, EmulationStation, RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.
+For power users it also provides a large variety of configuration tools to customise the system as you want.

+RetroPie, you can install it on an existing Raspbian, or start with the RetroPie image and add additional software later.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/36867784-384ebef6-1dbc-11e8-85c2-d8d5afe52b5b.jpg">
 </p>

 ## 6. OSMC
-OSMC stands for **Open Source Media Center**, and it's how you can turn a Raspberry Pi into a hub for your home entertainment.
+OSMC stands for **Open Source Media Center**, and it's is a free and open source media player based on Linux, this is how you can turn a Raspberry Pi into a hub for your home entertainment.
 Not only can OSMC play a wide variety of file formats, it also comes with an app store that lets you quickly and easily download apps to your device.

+OSMC Founded in 2014, OSMC lets you play back media from your local network, attached storage and the Internet.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/36868925-dff4d354-1dbf-11e8-9f5e-ccfec6391a29.png">